 We wanted to make this road trip to Provence so bad.
 But we didn’t know how expensive accommodation is there in summer.

-80€ per night for a shabby airbnb room and with bad ratings was just too expensive for us.
+80€ per night for a shabby Airbnb room and with bad ratings was just too expensive for us.
 Compared to that, camping sites with a cost of 20 to 30€ per night was heaven.
 Not really cheap but a huge difference.
-This is what we meant with being good prepared for your travels.
+This is what we meant with being well prepared for your travels.

 So and now what’s my opinion about camping?
 We had so much fun!
 Toilets and showers were trying to kill me with their disgustingness.
 But all in all, the trip to Provence was my favourite this year.
-One has to mention my first camping experience was followed by excellent weather.
+Of course, I have to mention my first camping experience was followed by excellent weather.

 We haven’t seen all of this when in France.
 It was funny for a one night stay, but how are people standing this regularly?!
 This will always be a mystery to me.